Excel SUMPRODUCT Formula (Table of Contents)

 Excel SUMPRODUCT Formula – Example #5

-We will now look into the use of the SUMPRODUCT function in multiple criteria.
+We will now look into using the SUMPRODUCT function in multiple criteria.

 Let’s say we have region-wise sales data of bikes.

-Suppose if we want to count the sales of JAWA bikes in the North region.
-We can do so by writing the excel SUMPRODUCT formula as below:
+Suppose we want to count the sales of JAWA bikes in the North region.
+We can do so by writing the Excel SUMPRODUCT formula below:

 Press Enter to know the count of JAWA bikes sold in North.